xDomty/RoadToDesktop/README.md

-# My road to make desktop applications (All of the courses made by DR. Mohammed Abu Hadhood)
+# My road to make desktop applications
+    note : These courses i took it from programmingadvices.com (By DR.Mohammed Abu Hadhood)

 ## The following courses are my road to learn how to make desktop applications